gohugoio/hugoDocs/content/en/getting-started/configuration.md

 The following is the full list of Hugo-defined variables.
-Users may choose to override those values in their site config file(s). value in double quotes.
-Users may choose to override those values in their site config file(s).
+Users may choose to override those values in their site config file(s). config file(s).

 ### archetypeDir